Two Way Radio 101 - Danger, Experts Made Here!

 GMRS operates under the same 462 – 467 MHz frequency band as FRS

-These systems are mainly licensed out to businesses who need to use radio systems which exceed the 2-watt power limit put on FRS devices.
-Better for businesses who require the use of higher power two-way radios allowing for greater coverage.
+These systems are mainly licensed out to individuals who need to use radio systems which exceed the 2-watt power limit put on FRS devices, but there are some cases where small businesses may utilize GMRS as well.

 You must be 18 years of age to apply for a GMRS license agreement.

-If you obtain a GMRS license, those in your company can operate the GMRS stations and units within your license agreement regardless of age.
+If you obtain a GMRS license, family members and those in your company can operate the GMRS stations and units within your license agreement regardless of age.

 Your license agreement lasts for 10 years.